Utak-West/Top-Notch/wordpress_theme/elementor-nexter-template-guide.md

 1. **Nexter Construction** - Full construction company template with service showcases and project galleries
 2. **Nexter Renovation** - Home renovation focused template with before/after portfolio features
-3. **Nexter Interior** - Interior design template that can be adapted for renovation services
+3. **Nexter Interior** - Interior design template that can be adapted for New Jersey renovation services
+4. **Nexter Local Business** - Template with geo-targeting features ideal for New Jersey service areas

 ## Template Customization Workflow